HysterectomySkip to the navigation

 Laparoscopically assisted vaginal hysterectomy (LAVH)

-Laparoscopic hysterectomy is done with a viewing instrument ( laparoscope ) and surgical instruments inserted through a vaginal incision and one or more small abdominal incisions.
+Laparoscopic hysterectomy is done with a lighted tube and scope ( laparoscope ) and surgical instruments inserted through a vaginal incision and one or more small abdominal incisions.
 The ovaries and other organs may also be removed.
 The uterus is removed through the vagina.
 It is done:

 - When uterine fibroids are small to moderate in size.